biosecurity-world/biosecurity.world/README.md

 - [ ] [minute] Link Give feedback to feedback form for now

 #### done
+- [x] [hour] Sort the groups in the entrygroups by the relevance of each entry (how unique is it compared to the others?) and then each groups by its average (?) relevance.
 - [x] [hours] Match the app state to the URL (i.e. clicking on an entry changes the URL, and going to that URL reopens
 - [x] [minutes] Add a footer!
 - [x] [minutes] Plumbing: loading spinner when loading an entry through